 Disorders of Sleep

 It is now commonly accepted that sleep deprivation is a major cause of accidents, including traffic accidents.
 There are around 90 distinct sleep disorders characterized by a disturbance in the patient's amount of sleep, quality and timing of sleep, behaviors or physiological conditions associated with sleep.

 As mentioned, normal sleep plays an important function in human life.
-The changes in the occupational technology, workplace ergonomics, and safety and risk reduction strategies are important for ensuring in the prevention of injuries and negative effects of sleep deprivation and disturbance in circadian function.
-Adequate strategies to assess sleep disorders and employee wellness is an occupational safety issue which requires administrative, and regulatory mandates.
+The changes in occupational technology, workplace ergonomics, and safety and risk reduction strategies are important for ensuring the prevention of injuries and negative effects of sleep deprivation and disturbance in circadian function.
+Adequate strategies to assess sleep disorders and employee wellness is an occupational safety issue that requires administrative, and regulatory mandates.
 For children, the participation of teachers and school health staff ensures that sleep disorders and attention and learning issues are adequately evaluated.
 Furthermore, if sleep disorders are present, early referrals to sleep medicine specialists, psychiatrists, and/or neurologists should be made.